pace-neutrons/Euphonic/README.md

-# CastepPy
+# SimPhony
-CastepPy is a Python package which can plot dispersion and density of states from existing CASTEP .bands or .phonon files.
+SimPhony is a Python package which can plot dispersion and density of states from existing CASTEP .bands or .phonon files.
 For phonons, it can also plot dispersion and density of states at arbitrary q-points via interpolation.

 ## Installation
-The easiest way to install the CastepPy package is using `pip`.
+The easiest way to install the SimPhony package is using `pip`.
 First clone this repository and cd into the top directory containing the `setup.py` script.

-This package does all plotting with Matplotlib, to install Casteppy with the optional Matplotlib dependency do:
+This package does all plotting with Matplotlib, to install SimPhony with the optional Matplotlib dependency do:
 ```
 pip install .[matplotlib]